mazeemkhanreal/Realtime_CDC/README.md

 ## Future Improvements

-- Add schema versioning and validation with Avro + Schema Registry
+- Add schema versioning and validation with Avro + Schema Registry to formalize data structures in snowflake
 - Add further github actions automation to enhance automated deployments across all services
 - Implement data quality checks before writing to Snowflake
 - Build a lightweight monitoring dashboard using Datadog or Power BI.